-When I talk about crafting a fiction logline, I mean a quick and effective sales pitch for your story.
+When I talk about how to write a logline, I mean crafting a quick and effective sales pitch for your story.
 It is the same as the “elevator pitch” or your snappy “meets” comparison (Harry Potter meets Where the Wild Things Are!).
 However, not everyone’s book fits the “meets” way of doing this, so they’re left with constructing their own short sentence to encapsulate their work.
 That’s where things often get hairy.

 Or not.
 The first secret to crafting a good logline is that you should probably stop freaking out about it.
 If you can get it, good.
 If not, you can still pitch an agent or editor with a query or a one-minute summation of your story at a conference or if you do happen to be stuck with them in an elevator.
 Nailing it in one sentence is more of an exercise for you than a requirement of getting published.